chrisaljoudi/watchstop.js/README.md

 # WatchStop.js
 ## What is WatchStop?
-A simple, lightweight, and fast framerate scheduling agent.
+A simple, delightful, and fast framerate scheduling agent.
 ## How can I use WatchStop?
 Start by including `watchstop.js` in your JavaScript app.
 For example, to use WatchStop in the browser, it's a simple `<script>` eembed:
 ```html